MAMA Art Foundation

-Founded in 1983, the MAMA Art Foundation National Photography Prize is a biennial acquisitive awards and exhibition, showcasing the best in contemporary Australian photography.
+Founded in 1983, the MAMA Art Foundation National Photography Prize is one of the country's longest running celebrations of photography, and certainly the medium's oldest prize.

 The acquisitive, biennial award has been staged at Albury Arts Centre, which became the Albury Art Gallery, and is now the Murray Art Museum Albury (MAMA), establishing a strong focus in photography for the museum's collection.